dconlrn/dconlrn.github.io/fcbh.md

 > - Draft: Where The translation will be recorded in audio/text aka Drafted
 > > - Examples of what this looks like

+- **END (*IF NEED BE GO TO BEGIN*):**

 ---------------------------------------------------------------------------------------

 ## (PEER REVIEW LOOP)

+- **BEGIN:**

 > - Review Key Terms (A):
+> > - Question certain phrases or words.
+How would this thing be said properly in the target language.
 > > - Examples of what this looks like
 >
 > - Peer/Team Check (B):
 > > - Examples of what this looks like
 >
 > - Community Testing (C):
+> > - Native people reviewing the material and criticing it.
+> > - Natives saying things like, we dont say things like this, this doesnt make sense etc..
 > > - Examples of what this looks like

+- **END (*IF NEED BE GO TO BEGIN*):**

 --------------------------------------------------------------------------------------

+## Back Translation

+- Review the translated material
+- Take the translated material and translate it back to your native language
+- Examples of this look like this:
+> - Talk about what this looks like.
+Real examples relative to the training.